 - Repeat process to cook remaining quesadillas.

-- Once done, cut each tortilla in half so you end up with 12 pieces.
+- Once the quesadillas are done, cut each in half so you end up with 12 pieces.
 Serve with your favourite dipping sauce or enjoy as is!